baleada/webpack-source-transform/README.md

-# `@baleada/nifty-loader`
+# `@baleada/prose-loader`

-A flexible Webpack loader for Markdown files.
+A flexible Webpack loader for Markdown files, for the Baleada toolkit.